Datastreams

 For example, you could have a datastream of:

 A datastream acts as the hub for understanding what's being measured at a given location.
-For example, if you want to know what's being measured, you'll ask the API for datastream.observed_property which will return 'temperature' along with metadata describing exactly what 'temperature' means to your organization.
-If you want to know what kind of physical hardware is making the measurements, you'd ask for datastream.sensor which will return the make and model of the sensor along with links and other metadata if provided.
+For example, if you want to know what's being measured, you'll ask the API for datastream.observed_property which will return 'Water temperature' along with metadata describing exactly what 'Water temperature' means to your organization.
+If you want to know what kind of instrument is making the measurements, you'd ask for datastream.sensor which will return the make and model of the sensor along with links and other metadata if provided.
 If you want the actual data, you'll call datastream.observations.

 In HydroServer, we describe datastream metadata in two groups: